magiccodingman/Magic.IndexedDb/README.md

 These examples demonstrate the basics of using MagicIndexedDb in a Blazor WebAssembly application.
 You can also perform other operations, such as updating and deleting records, by using the appropriate methods provided by the `DbManager`.

+## Encryptions
+Please keep in mind the current implementation of encryptions is not incredibly secure without your own flavor added.
+It's more to make data not easily available, but it's not HIPAA compliant nor that secure if anyone who know what they were doing tried to breach the encryption.
+Be sure to understand the security of front end based encryptions.
+I am considering a future feature for a truly secure encryption system.

 ## Acknowledgements